Scalable-Complexity Steered Response Power Mapping based on Low-Rank and Sparse Interpolation: Steered Response Power Mapping

-In SRP, the DSB is usually not directly applied to the microphone signals, but to a frequency-weighted version thereof in order to improve spatial resolution \cite{dibiase2000high, knapp1976generalized, velasco2016proposal, zhang2008does}.
-To this end, one defines the deterministic frequency-domain GCC (FD GCC) matrix $\bPsi(\omega) \in \mathbb{C}^{M\times M}$ as
+In SRP, the DSB is usually not directly applied to the microphone signals, but to a frequency-weighted version thereof in order to improve spatial resolution \cite{dibiase2000high, dibiase2001robust, knapp1976generalized, velasco2016proposal, zhang2008does}.
+To this end, {the deterministic frequency-domain GCC (FD GCC) matrix $\bPsi(\omega) \in \mathbb{C}^{M\times M}$ is defined as}

 where $ \gamma_{m,m'}(\omega)$ denotes the weighting function.
-A common, heuristically motivated weighting approach is the so-called phase transform (PHAT) \cite{knapp1976generalized, dibiase2000high, zotkin2004accelerated, Silverman05, dmochowski2007generalized, do07, do2007fast, tervo2008interpolation, do09, cobos2010modified, marti13, nunes14, lima2014volumetric, velasco2016proposal, salvati2017exploiting, Coteli2018, grondin2019svd, DiazGuerra2021, GarciaBarrios2021, dietzen2021low, Cakmak2022, Grinstein2023, zhang2008does} given by $\gamma_{m,m'}(\omega) = {\displaystyle 1}/{\displaystyle \lvert y_m(\omega)y_{m'}^*(\omega)\rvert}$, in which case only phase information remains on the right-hand side of (\ref{corrmatrix}).
+A common, heuristically motivated weighting approach is the so-called phase transform (PHAT) \cite{knapp1976generalized, dibiase2000high, dibiase2001robust, zotkin2004accelerated, Silverman05, dmochowski2007generalized, do07, do2007fast, tervo2008interpolation, do09, cobos2010modified, marti13, nunes14, lima2014volumetric, velasco2016proposal, salvati2017exploiting, Coteli2018, grondin2019svd, DiazGuerra2021, GarciaBarrios2021, dietzen2021low, Cakmak2022, Grinstein2023, zhang2008does} given by $\gamma_{m,m'}(\omega) = {\displaystyle 1}/{\displaystyle \lvert y_m(\omega)y_{m'}^*(\omega)\rvert}$, in which case only phase information remains on the right-hand side of (\ref{corrmatrix}).
 The remainder of this paper holds regardless of the actual weighting approach.

 We consider both near- and far-field (NF and FF) sound propagation.
-Let the Cartesian coordinate vectors of the $M$ microphone locations be denoted as $\mathbf{p}_{m} \in \mathbb{R}^3$.
+Let the Cartesian coordinate vectors of the $M$ microphone locations be denoted as ${\mathbf{r}}_{m} \in \mathbb{R}^3$.
 In case of NF propagation, let $\mathbf{q}_{i} \in \mathbb{R}^3$ with $i \in \{1, \dots, J\}$ be the Cartesian coordinate vectors of the $J$ candidate locations.
 In case of FF propagation, let $\mathbf{q}_{i}$ instead denote the unit-length incident direction vectors of the $J$ candidate locations.
 The TDOA $\Delta t_{m,m'}(i)$ of a sound wave originating from $\mathbf{q}_{i}$ as observed at the microphone pair $(m,m')$ is then given by

 where $c$ is the speed of sound.
-Note that with $d_{m,m'} = \lVert \mathbf{p}_{m} - \mathbf{p}_{m'} \rVert$ the inter-microphone distance, we find that
+Note that with $d_{m,m'} = \lVert {\mathbf{r}}_{m} - {\mathbf{r}}_{m'} \rVert$ the inter-microphone distance, we find that

-where the limits of the interval are obtained if $\mathbf{p}_{m}$, $\mathbf{p}_{m'}$, and $\mathbf{q}_i$ lie on the same line in the NF case or if $\mathbf{p}_{m} - \mathbf{p}_{m'}$ and $\mathbf{q}_{i}$ are colinear in the FF case.
+where the limits of the interval are obtained if ${\mathbf{r}}_{m}$, ${\mathbf{r}}_{m'}$, and $\mathbf{q}_i$ lie on the same line in the NF case or if ${\mathbf{r}}_{m} - {\mathbf{r}}_{m'}$ and $\mathbf{q}_{i}$ are colinear in the FF case.
 The number of different microphone pairs $(m,m')$ is given by

 For convenience, we introduce the microphone pair index $p \in \{1, \dots, P\}$ and admit the alternative notation $\psi_p(\omega) = \psi_{m,m'}(\omega)$ and $\Delta t_p(i) = \Delta t_{m,m'}(i)$ for $m>m'$.